CosmicFinisher/CosmicLexicon.Foundation/src/diagnostics/README.Foundation.Diagnostics.md

 - Visual Studio 2025+ or VS Code

 ### Installation
-Add the package reference to your project:<PackageReference Include="OpenEchoSystem.Core.Diagnostics" Version="1.0.0" />
+Add the package reference to your project:<PackageReference Include="ConsmicLexicon.Foundation.Diagnostics" Version="1.0.0" />
-### Basic Usage using OpenEchoSystem.Core.Diagnostics;
+### Basic Usage using ConsmicLexicon.Foundation.Diagnostics;

 // Use diagnostic features
 using var perfCounter = new PerformanceTracker("Operation");